2022 TCU Horned Frogs football team

 The 2022 TCU Horned Frogs football team represented Texas Christian University in the 2022 NCAA Division I FBS football season.
 The Horned Frogs played their home games at Amon G. Carter Stadium in Fort Worth, Texas, and competed in the Big 12 Conference.
 They were led by first-year head coach Sonny Dykes.
-TCU compiled a perfect 12-0 regular season record; its first undefeated regular season since 2010.
+TCU compiled a perfect 12–0 regular season record; its first undefeated regular season since 2010.
 After an overtime loss in the 2022 Big 12 Championship Game against Kansas State by a score of 31–28, TCU was selected as the third seed in the four-team College Football Playoff.
 In the semifinal round, TCU beat #2 Michigan in the Fiesta Bowl.
 They defeated Michigan by a score of 51–45, becoming the first Big 12 team to win a College Football Playoff game as well as make the CFP National Championship game.
-TCU lost the National Championship game to the Georgia Bulldogs by a score of 65-7 and finished the season ranked #2 in both the AP and Coaches Polls.
+TCU lost the National Championship game to the Georgia Bulldogs with a 65–7 blowout, and finished the season ranked #2 in both the AP and Coaches Polls.

-Previous season

-The Horned Frogs finished the 2021 season with a record of 3-6 in Big 12 Play and 5-7 overall.